-At the popular Queens athletics center, kids can choose two party activities, including soccer, basketball, batting cages, inflatables or swimming in the heated pool.
-The basic 90-minute package includes a host, invitations, music, paper goods, pizza and beverages for the kids, goodie bags and a special gift for the birthday child.
-A longer party costs an additional fee.
+At the popular Queens athletics center, kids can choose two party activities, including soccer, basketball, inflatables, or swimming in the heated pool.
+The basic two-and-a-half hour package includes hosts, invitations, music, paper goods, pizza and beverages for the kids, goodie bags, and a special gift for the birthday child.

 YMCA — Citywide

-While every location has different kinds of facility rentals, it's worth calling your local Y to see if a pool party is an option.
-You can also just browse the pool schedule and if you see times blocked out for parties, well, there's your answer.
-Even if your Y offers pool rental, chances are you'll be doing everything else yourself, including providing food, decorations and cake.
+While every location has different facility rentals, it's worth calling your local Y to see if a pool party is an option.
+If your Y offers a pool rental, chances are you'll be doing everything else yourself, including providing food, decorations, and cake.